ibexa/documentation-developer/docs/guide/security_checklist.md

 ### Security headers

-There are a number of security related HTTP response headers you can use to improve your security.
-This is primarily the responsibility of the site owner, since the headers need to be adapted to the site in question.
-The headers can be set by the web server, or by a proxy like Varnish.
-It can also be set in PHP code, by making a Symfony `RequestListener` for the `kernel.response` event and adding the header to the response object headers list.
+There are a number of security related HTTP response headers that you can use to improve your security.
+Headers must be adapted to the site in question, and in most cases it is site owner's responsibility.
+The headers can be set either by the web server, or by a proxy like Varnish.
+You can also set headers in PHP code by making a Symfony `RequestListener` for the `kernel.response` event and adding the header to the response object headers list.

-You will likely need to vary the security headers based on the site access in question, and on the details of the site implementation, like frontend code and libraries used.
+You will likely need to vary the security headers based on the SiteAccess in question and the site implementation details, such as frontend code and libraries used.

-- `Strict-Transport-Security` - ensures all requests are over HTTPS, with no fallback to HTTP.
-All production sites should use HTTPS and this header, unless they have very particular needs.
-During development it is less important, at least as long as the site is on an internal, protected network.
+- `Strict-Transport-Security` - ensures that all requests are sent over HTTPS, with no fallback to HTTP.
+All production sites should use HTTPS and this header unless they have very particular needs.
+This header is less important during development provided that the site is on an internal, protected network.
-- `X-Frame-Options` - ensures the site will not be embedded in a frame, by a compliant browser.
-Set to `SAMEORIGIN` if you need to allow embedding by your own site, or `DENY` to block framing completely.
+- `X-Frame-Options` - ensures that the site is not be embedded in a frame by a compliant browser.
+Set the header to `SAMEORIGIN` to allow embedding by your own site, or `DENY` to block framing completely.
 - `X-Content-Type-Options` - prevents the browser from second-guessing the mime-type of delivered content.
-Not important if users cannot upload content and you trust your editors, though the safer option is to use it.
-Make sure the Content-Type header is also correctly set, including for the top-level document, to avoid issues with HTML documents being downloaded when they should be rendered.
+This header is less important if users cannot upload content and/or you trust your editors.
+However, it is safer to use it at all times.
+Make sure that the `Content-Type` header is also correctly set, including for the top-level document, to avoid issues with HTML documents being downloaded while they should be rendered.
 - `Content-Security-Policy` - blocks cross site scripting (XSS) attacks by setting an allowlist (whitelist) of resources to be loaded for a given page.
-You can set separate lists for scripts, images, fonts, and more.
-You can use `Content-Security-Policy-Report-Only` for experimentation and testing before activating the actual policy.
+You can set separate lists for scripts, images, fonts, and so on.
+For experimentation and testing, you can use `Content-Security-Policy-Report-Only` before activating the actual policy.
 - `Referrer-Policy` - limits what information is sent from the previous page or site when navigating to a new page or site.
-It has several directives for fine-tuning the referrer information.
+This header has several directives for fine-tuning the referrer information.
-- `Permissions-Policy` - limits what features the browser can use, such as fullscreen, notifications, location, camera, microphone.
-If for instance someone has succeeded in injecting their JavaScript into your site, this header prevents them from using those features to attack your users.
+- `Permissions-Policy` - limits what features the browser can use, such as fullscreen, notifications, location, camera, or microphone.
+For example, if someone succeeds in injecting their JavaScript into your site, this header prevents them from using those features to attack your users.

 ### Track dependencies